Menu

 Kilwater

-MARTA is a first-time Polish Search and Rescue (SAR) captain.
-During one of the first rescue missions under her command, a Swedish yacht mysteriously goes missing.
-The case of the sunk ship is ...
+During one of the first rescue missions under Marta command, a Swedish yacht mysteriously goes missing.
+This incident hooks the attention of Zora, Swedish prosecutor.
+The women join forces to ...

 MIDPOINT participants: Kaja JalochaMalgorzata Pilacinska